High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Clipped Similar Triangles Method: Missing Details and Proofs

-The final, third, step of the proof is consists of providing explicit formulas and bounds for the parameters of the method and derivation of the desired result using induction and Bernstein's inequality.
-Below we provide the complete statement of Thm.~\ref{thm:main_result_clipped_SSTM_main}. \begin{theorem} Assume that function $f$ is convex, achieves minimum value at some\footnote{ Our proofs are valid for any solution $x^*$ and, for example, one can take as $x^*$ the closest solution to the starting point $x^0$. } $x^*$ , and the gradients of $f$ satisfy \eqref{eq:holder_def} with $\nu \in [0,1]$, $M_\nu > 0$ on $B_{3R_0}(x^*)$, where $R_0 \ge \|x^0-x^*\|_2$.
-Then for all $\beta \in (0,1)$ and $N\ge 1$ such that
+The final, third step of the proof consists of providing explicit formulas and bounds for the parameters of the method and derivation of the desired result using induction and Bernstein's inequality.
+Below, we provide the complete statement of Theorem~\ref{thm:main_result_clipped_SSTM_main}. \begin{theorem} Assume that function $f$ is convex, achieves minimum value at some\footnote{ Our proofs are valid for any solution $x^*$ and, for example, one can take $x^*$ as the closest solution to the starting point $x^0$. } $x^*$, its stochastic gradient and its gradient satisfy \eqref{eq:bounded_variance_clipped_SSTM} and \eqref{eq:holder_def} respectively with $\sigma > 0$, $\nu \in [0,1]$, $M_\nu > 0$ on $Q = B_{3R_0}(x^*)$, where $R_0 \ge \|x^0 - x^*\|_2$.
+Let $\beta \in (0,1)$ and $N\ge 1$ be arbitrary such that